FOREX-Hints of March rate rise drive dollar higher

 By Patrick Graham

-LONDON, Feb 21 (Reuters) - The dollar rose broadly on Tuesday after two Federal Reserve policymakers pointed to a potential U.S. interest rates rise next month, turning attention to the bullish fundamentals of the world's biggest economy.
+LONDON, Feb 21 (Reuters) - The dollar rose broadly on Tuesday after two Federal Reserve policymakers pointed to the potential for U.S. interest rates to rise next month, returning investors' attention to the bullish fundamentals of the world's biggest economy.

-The move, a more than half percent gain for the greenback, drove the biggest fall in the euro in more than a month, with concerns over upcoming elections in France and the Netherlands also weighing on the single currency.

 The greenback has struggled through the first two months of 2017, handing back all of the gains it made against the euro and several other major currencies after Donald Trump's election as U.S. president in November.